johannphilippe/ceraon/README.md

 - Done - FFT node
 - Done - Faust LLVM node
-- Done - Csound node -> Add from file constructor
+- Done - Csound node
+- Done - Sndfile node : still need to
+  - Expose to API
+  - Add libsamplerate to resample if needed (read)
+  - Add loop mode (optional)
+  - Add change sndfile mode (through function)

 - Supercollider node  ? (not sure there is a public API to handle audio)
 - Convolution FIR Node (with overlap add) ?
 - Base nodes (gain, fadein, fadeout etc)
 - RtAudio nodes
-- API to create external nodes and build it (so API to link dynamik libraries at runtime)
+- API to create external nodes (C++ or Faust) and build it (so API to link dynamic libraries at runtime)
+- Way to keep LLVM binaries in project to retrieve it later ? (only needed for big DSP's)